vmware-archive/hillview/README.md

 Download and install Intellij IDEA: https://www.jetbrains.com/idea/.
 You can just untar the linux binary in a place of your choice and run the shell script `ideaXXX/bin/idea.sh`.
-The hieroweb projects uses capabilities only available in the paid version of Intellij IDEA.
+The web projects uses capabilities only available in the paid version of Intellij IDEA.

 ### Loading into IntelliJ IDEA

-To load the project that you want to contribute to, move to the corresponding folder: `cd hieroplatform` or `cd hieroweb` and start intellij there.
+To load the project that you want to contribute to, move to the corresponding folder: `cd platform` or `cd web` and start intellij there.

-The first time you start Intellij you must import the project: on the welcome screen, select the "import project" option, point to the "pom.xml" file inside the hiero folder, click "next" a few times and you're good to go.
+The first time you start Intellij you must import the project: on the welcome screen, select the "import project" option, point to the "pom.xml" file inside the hillview folder, click "next" a few times and you're good to go.

 ### Using git to contribute